Tangeni-S/Tangeni-S/README.md

 # Hi there, I'm Tangeni
-# Welcome to my repository of projects I engaged in.
+# Welcome to my repository of projects.
 <a href="https://www.linkedin.com/in/ntshikukutu94/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a 2023 graduate with a profound interest in Information Technology and Cyber Security with a  dedicated interest in solving complex problems.
+I am a Computer Science graduate with a profound interest in Information Technology and Cyber Security, with a  dedicated interest in solving complex problems.

 ## Objective
-My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to make a contribution to the industry, specifically aspiring to be a  well-rounded Information Security Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to make a contribution to the industry, specifically aspiring to be a  well-rounded Cybersecurity Analyst.

 ## Skills